Autism and reading comprehension

 TTRS may be particularly helpful for autistic children as it is delivered via a computer and students can take a self-directed approach to learning.
 This means they can review past lessons until they feel ready to move on.
 Learners also benefit from feedback and progress monitoring that helps to build self-esteem and confidence.

 Do you have any experience with autism and reading comprehension?
-Join the discussion in the comments!
+Send us an email and join the discussion!

 Heather, Parent of an 11-year-old with autism